wujastyk/sushrutaproject/README.md

 ## Project roadmap

 This chart is a statement of intentions written in 2019, before the pandemic and before the SSHRC cut one third of the requested grant funding.
-There is therefore project slippage, but it may be useful to see the original intent.
+There is therefore project slippage, especially regarding travel and conferences.
+But it may be useful to see the original intent.

 ![gannt](https://user-images.githubusercontent.com/762246/127780310-8578546a-a707-4499-9f14-c2d1fefb2605.png)